ibmresilient/resilient-community-apps/fn_utilities/doc/README.md

 ---
 ## Function - Utilities: PDFiD
-Produces summary information about the structure of a PDF file, using Didier Stevens' pdfid (https://blog.didierstevens.com/programs/pdf-tools/)
+Produces summary information about the structure of a PDF file, using Didier Stevens' pdfid (https://blog.didierstevens.com/programs/pdf-tools/).
+Provide the PDF file content as a base64- encoded string, for example the output from the “Attachment to Base64” function.

  ![screenshot: fn-utilities-pdfid ](./screenshots/fn-utilities-pdfid.png)